esulu/ICS3U-Battleship-Game/README.md

 This program is a fully playable version of the board game Battleship made in Java.
 Made by Eren Sulutas for the ICS3U summative game design summative.

+Note: In.class is required for the game to run